KohaILS/koha-manual-zh-cn/source/opac.rst

 combination of all the messages of that type (so all items due in 3 days in one email) in to one email instead of multiple emails for each alert.

+If the :ref:`TranslateNotices` preference is set to Allow the patron will also see an option to choose 'Preferred language for notices' with a dropdown list of available languages.

     **Important**

     You must choose a delivery method (SMS or email or phone) along with